lexis-project/orch-service-tosca-templates/examples/applications/cloudComputationPrivateContainer/README.md

     * `INPUT_DIR: "/input_dataset"`
     * `RESULT_DIR: "/output"`
     * `RESULT_FILE_NAME: "computation_result.txt"`
-* computation_container_published_ports:List of ports to publish from the container to the host.
+* computation_container_published_ports: List of ports to publish from the container to the host.
 Use docker CLI syntax: 8000, 9000:8000, or 0.0.0.0:9000:8000, where 8000 is a container port, 9000 is a host port, and 0.0.0.0 is a host interface.
 * computation_output_directory: Computation output directory
   * default: `/lexis/output`
 * computation_metadata_dataset_result: Metadata for the computation results dataset to create in DDI